kiancchen/Vending-Machine/Sprint3Report.md

   - What I will do today: Fix bugs in transaction csv report in application.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finished test for logic.
+  - What did I do yesterday:
-  - What I will do today: Continuous to add tests.
+  - What I will do today:
-  - Do I see any obstacles: None at the moment.
+  - Do I see any obstacles:
 - Songyin Li:
-  - What did I do yesterday: Finished fixing bug.
+  - What did I do yesterday:
-  - What I will do today: Continue working on report.
+  - What I will do today:
-  - Do I see any obstacles: None at the moment.
+  - Do I see any obstacles:
 - Zehui Lin:
-  - What did I do yesterday: Finished table display of input notes.
+  - What did I do yesterday:
-  - What I will do today: Working on table display of changes notes.
+  - What I will do today:
-  - Do I see any obstacles: The table is not display correctly.
+  - Do I see any obstacles:

 ## Sprint Review